aisamji/iitech3/README.md

 text: Custom display text for the link is not necessary.
 ```
 There are many content descriptors and by combining them properly, it is possible to transform the HTML template however you desire.
-An exhaustive list of the content descriptors is provided here.
-For a sample file, view tests/files/transform.yml.
+An exhaustive list of the content descriptors and their functions is provided here.
 - Image descriptor: Transforms into a centered image with a justified caption, if applicable.
 - Hyperlink descriptor: Transforms into a hyperlink that opens a url in a new window.
 - Email descriptor: Transforms into a hyperlink that composes a new email to a given address.